Investing, Diversification, and Choosing a Financial Advisor

 Expertise is about what is going on inside of the advisor’s head.
 Expertise should be delivered in a way that connects with you intuitively, emotionally, and ideally for a long-term relationship where you’ll get guidance and hopefully wisdom all along the way.
 Examine how the advisor applies knowledge to your situation – how she or he connects it to your world.

 Expertise also means, in my opinion, that an advisor is aware of what he or she doesn’t know.
 Take tax law in this country – the statutes, the court cases, the regulations.
-There’s tens of thousands of pages.
-In our world of specializations, knowledge is diffuse and experts are often an inch wide and a mile deep.
+There are tens of thousands of pages.
+In our world of specializations, knowledge is diffuse and, experts are often an inch wide and a mile deep.
 A financial advisor’s expertise should include finding other sources of expertise to fully serve you as the client.
 Virtual teams of experts, in my experience, are often the way to go when it comes to integrating planning and wealth management.
 This is true in spades for my experience with business owners.
 Try to assess how well an advisor approaches this challenge of pulling together diffuse expertise.

 Also, websites like BrokerCheck and the SEC’s investment advisor search site allow you to look up advisors and firms and see if there are red flags.
 Those sites shouldn’t be assumed to be definitive – there may be a skeleton that didn’t get flagged.
 But these are still good places to check as you conduct your due diligence.

 And find out whether the custodial services used by the advisor give you 24/7 access to your account and the option for you to receive alerts on account activity like trading – important consumer protections.
-Finally, consider having someone you trust participate with you when you interview an advisor and/or asking a current client of that advisor for an assessment.
+Finally, consider having someone you trust participate with you when you interview an advisor and/or ask a current client of that advisor for an assessment.
 Be sure to invest adequate time in conducting all your due diligence.

 Third, accountability.
 In my opinion, accountability is largely about responsiveness.
 Ask the advisor about the ongoing process of planning and advice as you and your family progress through life and how the process will ensure that you receive timely advice.